elastic/integrations/packages/cisa_kevs/docs/README.md

 # CISA KEV integration

 This integration is for [CISA KEV](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) logs.
 This data can be useful for current awareness of Known Exploited Vulnerabilities according to CISA and also for enriching other vulnerability scan data in the Elastic stack.
-The integration checks every 60 minutes by default for the latest CISA KEV list but this can be configured.
+The integration periodically checks for the latest CISA KEV list.
 It includes the following datasets for retrieving logs from the CISA KEV website:

 - `vulnerability` dataset: Supports vulnerabilities classified as known exploited from CISA.